Etonitazene

+Legal Status

+United Kingdom

+Etonitazene is one of just two nitazenes that was banned in the UK since 1971, the other being clonitazene, as these were included in UN conventions.

+Nitazenes were not seen in the UK drug market until they began to appear in heroin in the early 2020s.
+In 2024 Etonitazene was moved to Schedule 1 alongside 14 other nitazenes being added to the UK Misuse of Drugs Act.

 Analogs

 A number of analogues are known, with the only other well-known compound to come out of the original 1950s research being clonitazene, which is much weaker than etonitazene (around 3x morphine).
 More recently since around late 2018 a number of designer analogues have started to appear on illicit markets around the world, with the most prominent compounds being metonitazene, isotonitazene and etazene, though others have continued to appear.